Theatres in Wembley, Middlesex (original) (raw)

 The Majestic Theatre, Wembley had first opened on the 11th of January 1929 under the ownership of the Majestic Theatres Corporation, Ltd., chain of Theatres but in 1935 it was taken over by County Cinemas, who themselves would be taken over by Oscar Deutsch's Odeon Theatres chain in September 1939.
 Odeon renamed the Majestic an Odeon Cinema in March 1956 and ran it as such until its final closure on the 27th of May 1961.

 The Theatre was subsequently demolished and a C & A Store was then constructed on its site.
-Today it's in use as a Branch of Wilko on the ground floor, and offices for the London School of Science & Technology above.
+Today the building has various retail outlets on the ground floor, and the offices of the London School of Science & Technology above, see image below.
+Next door to it is Wembley's former Post Office building, which like the Majestic Theatre was also built in 1928 but has survived, although it has now been converted for Public House use.

 Some of the information for this Theatre was gleaned from the excellent Cinema Treasures Website.